A geometric realization of Catalan functions: Properties of the variety

 where $T_{p} X$ admits trivial $\Gm$-action and $E$ has strictly negative $\Gm$-degree.
-Note that each direct summand of (\ref{eqn:Xtan}) is $B$-stable.
-In view of the fiber bundle structure of $X_{\Psi} ( w_0 )$, the $\tT$-character of $E$ is calculated from the tangent spaces the projective spaces
+Note that each direct summand of~\eqref{eqn:Xtan} is $B$-stable.
+By the iterative fiber bundle structure of $\sX_{\Psi} ( w_0 )$, the $\tT$-character of $E$ is calculated from the tangent spaces of the projective spaces